-Space Policy Blitz 2016 with (from left to right) Jim Plaxco, Representative Randy Hultgren, Andrew Gasser, and Amador Salinas
+Space Policy Blitz 2016 with (from left to right) Jim Plaxco, Representative Randy Hultgren, and Andrew Gasser

 Sept.
 02 2016

 In July, Chicago Society for Space Studies issued a call for volunteers to participate in the Alliance for Space Development’s

 2016 August Home District Blitz.
 Information about that call is at Illinois Representatives Space Policy Blitz.
 Following is an overview of our results to date.

 What You Can Do Right Now To Make A Difference

 While the August space policy blitz may be over, your ongoing support of our initiatives is really needed.
 How?
 By contacting your representative and U.S. Senators and informing them 1) of your support for the Space Exploration, Development, and Settlement Act of 2016 (H.R.
 4752) and 2) of the need to introduce legislation that will insure a seamless transition from ISS to commercial space station operations in LEO.

 A total of three incumbent U.S. Representatives and one candidate for U.S. Representative were contacted.